 - Part J6 – Artificial Lighting and Power

 - Part J7 – Heated Water Supply and Swimming Pool and Spa Pool Plant

 - Part J8 – Facilities for Energy Monitoring (J8.1 to J8.3)

-The DTS assessment process is also dependent on additional external factors including the Class the development falls under, the specific climate zones and area space of the development’s floor.
-The DTS provisions are generic in nature and does not take into account the outerlying scenario of the development.
-This form of assessment and reporting is used where the development can be subjected to some degree of modification.
-The process is simple in its compilation procedure and is therefore faster and is an economically expedient solution to demonstrate a development’s compliance with the BCA.
+The DTS assessment process is also dependent on additional external factors including the building class which the development falls under, the specific climate zones and floor areas of different building zones.
+The DTS provisions are generic in nature and does not take into account the particular geometry or unusual conditions of a building.
+This form of assessment and reporting is used where the development can be subjected to a degree of modification.
+The process is simple in its compilation procedure and is therefore faster and is an economically expedient solution to demonstrate a development’s compliance with the section J of the NCC.

-A BCA Section J Assessment Can Change the Design
+A NCC BCA Section J Assessment can change the design

-Most councils in Australia require a BCA Section J report to be submitted as part of the documentation for the Construction Certificate stage.
-Although it is almost never on the Development Application checklist of required documents Eco Certificates Recommends that designers and developers acquire a BCA Section J report at the DA stage.
-In some cases the requirements of the BCA Section J, particularly the glazing requirements, might trigger the need to modify the building design and if this is knows right before the CC stage when all other studies are completed, it could cause delays and unnecessary expensive re designs.
+Most councils in Australia require a NCC / BCA Section J Report to be submitted as part of the documentation for the Construction Certificate stage.
+Although it is almost never on the Development Application checklist of required documents, Eco Certificates recommends that designers and developers acquire a BCA Section J Report at the DA stage.
+In some cases, the requirements of the Section J, and particularly the glazing requirements, may trigger the need to modify the building design and if this is identified just before the CC stage when all other studies are completed, it could cause delays and unnecessary expensive re-designs.